mattislub/Daf-Echad/README.md

 - `customerEmail` / `customerName` – Optional but recommended for the hosted page.
 - `successUrl` / `cancelUrl` / `callbackUrl` – URLs that ZCredit should redirect or post back to after payment.

+### Payment return URLs

+When you send customers to the hosted WebCheckout page, provide three URLs so both the buyer and your server know what happened:

+- **CallbackUrl** – An asynchronous `POST` from ZCredit with the transaction data.
+This is delivered server-to-server (and retried up to five times), so you will not see it in your browser dev tools.
+The backend exposes `POST /api/zcredit/callback`, which logs the payload and returns a simple `{ status: "ok" }` response.
+Point `CallbackUrl` at that endpoint so you can capture the results on your server.
+- **SuccessUrl** – Where the buyer is redirected after a successful charge.
+If you embed the checkout in an iframe, use a page on your site that can break out of the iframe before returning to your app.
+- **CancelUrl** – An optional redirect if the buyer cancels the payment.
+Use it only if you want to offer a cancel path.

 ## Health check

 `GET /api/db-health` pings the database and returns the server time to confirm connectivity to the remote MySQL instance.